Nenad Marković: Political career

-Marković joined the Social Democratic Party (SDP BiH) in Bosnia-Herzegovina.
+Marković joined the Social Democratic Party (SDP BiH) in Bosnia and Herzegovina.

-On 29 January 2009, he was appointed deputy mayor of Bosnia-Herzegovina's capital Sarajevo, working under mayor Alija Behmen, also of SDP BiH.
+On 29 January 2009, he was appointed deputy mayor of Bosnia-Herzegovina's capital Sarajevo, working under mayor Alija Behmen, also a member of the SDP BiH.

 In July 2009, Marković went back to coaching with a job at Panionios.
 For a few months, he continued with the deputy mayoral job in parallel, but in November 2009 handed in his resignation, which was accepted by the Sarajevo city council.